 How often will I get paid?

-Students receive payment once per month.
-The pay date is currently on the tenth of each month or the Friday before if the tenth falls on a weekend.
+Students receive payment once per month during the school year and bi-weekly in the summer.
+The pay date for the school year is currently on the tenth of each month or the Friday before if the tenth falls on a weekend.

 Where can I pick up my checks?

 If students do not opt to have their checks directly deposited to their bank accounts, paychecks are available in the Business Office, located at 109 Holmes Hall.
 Please be prepared to present a picture ID for verification before the check will be released.